 In summary, leftover sugar syrup need not go to waste.
 It can enhance the sweetness and flavor of various dishes and beverages, making it a versatile and handy ingredient in the kitchen.

 - 12 Rasgullas, I used canned Haldiram’s Rasgullas

-- ½ can Milkmaid, I used Nestle 400gms.
-Tin
+- ½ can Milkmaid, I used Nestle 400g

 - ½ lit.
 Full fat Milk

 - 6 heaped tbsp.
 Badam Drink Mix, I used MTR brand

-- In a heavy bottom cooking vessel, mix milk and milkmaid, bring it boil on low flame.
+- In a pan, add milk and bring it to boil.

 - In the meantime, gently squeeze rasgullas to remove extra syrup.
 Be careful, squeeze gently or you can use lemon squeezer to do the job.
 Set aside.

 - When the milk and milkmaid mixture come to boil, gently give it a stir and add above made paste of Badam Drink Mix.